RTX2080S/TypeScriptTemplate/README.md

-# KnockoutJsComplete
+# TypeScript project template
-Knockout with WebApi
+KnockoutJS in TypeScript 2.2 bundled by RequireJS with Web Api